 Data Lake resizing

 Data Lake resizing is the process of scaling up a light duty or medium duty Data Lake to the medium duty or enterprise form factor, which have greater resiliency than light duty and can service a larger number of clients.
-You can trigger the resize in the CDP UI or through the CDP CLI.
+You can trigger the resize in the Cloudera UI or through the CDP CLI.
 As part of Data Lake resizing via CDP CLI, you can also resize from single-AZ to multi-AZ.

 Overview